This page contains affiliate links. Please read our disclosure for more info.

 - Check out our favourite cool things to do in Tokyo from the quirky to the traditional.

-- Read our detailed Japan itinerary for where we went and what we ate during the rest of our trip around the country.
+- Read our detailed Japan itinerary for where we went and what we ate during one of our two week trips around the country.

 With a little planning we ate so well in Tokyo and we can’t wait to return to the city and eat some more!
 What are your favourite Japanese vegetarian restaurants in Tokyo?